isomerpages/nlb-discovereads/_diy-resources/preschool-resources/Discover Science.md

 <p>We just made a very wonderful Time Teller!
 Time for us to use it to teach our children a few key concepts about time.</p>
 <br>
 <img src="/images/HoursandMinutes.png" style="width:600px; text-align:left;">
-<p>Download this printable and paste it up somewhere so your child will always remember the values of hours and minutes. </p
+<p>Download the printable below and paste it up somewhere so your child will always remember the values of hours and minutes. </p

 [Learning With Your Handmade Clock](/files/science-lfa/applied-physics-time/HoursandMinutesActivity.pdf)